Mega Man X4

-Taking place in the 22nd century, the Mega Man X series is set in a society populated by humans and intelligent robots called "Reploids".
-A military taskforce called the "Maverick Hunters" is implemented to suppress the uprising of "Mavericks", Reploids that begin to exhibit dangerous and destructive behavior.
-Mega Man X4 follows two such hunters, X and Zero, as they become involved in a conflict between the Hunters and a Reploid army called the "Repliforce".
-Mega Man X4 is an action-platform game in the same vein as other installments in the series.
-The player completes a set of eight stages in any order while fighting enemies, gaining power-ups, and winning the special weapon of each stage's boss.
-Unlike previous games in the series, Mega Man X4 allows the player to choose between the two protagonists at the beginning of the game: X, who uses traditional, long-range attacks; or Zero, who wields a short-range sword.
+Taking place in the 22nd century, the Mega Man X series is set in a society populated by humans and intelligent robots called "Reploids," which are branded "Mavericks" if they commit crimes.
+Two Maverick Hunters, X and Zero, fight against a Reploid army called the "Repliforce" who are waging war against humanity to earn their independence.
+Development of the game started due to Capcom's desire to explore the franchise in a new hardware which proved to be difficult as they aimed to make the two protagonists unique when playing.
+Xebec produced the animated cutscenes.

 Critical reception for Mega Man X4 has been generally positive.
 Critics praised the ability to play as either X or Zero, a concept many found to expand upon the then perceived exhausted gameplay formula of the Mega Man X sub-franchise during the 1990s.
-However, it was criticized for its lack of innovation and its voice acting.
+However, it was criticized for its lack of innovation and its English voice acting.
 In addition to its console versions, the game was released on Windows worldwide in 1998 and 1999 and on Japanese mobile phones in 2011 and 2012.
-It was also included on the Mega Man X Collection, a compilation released in North America on the PlayStation 2 and Nintendo GameCube in 2006.
-Mega Man X4 was made available on the PlayStation Network as part of the PSOne Classics line for North America and Japan in 2014.
-It was given a new release on the PC, as well as given ports for the PlayStation 4, Xbox One, and Nintendo Switch as part of Mega Man X Legacy Collection (Rockman X Anniversary Collection in Japan) which was released on July 24, 2018 worldwide and July 26, 2018 in Japan.
+It was in compilations for the PlayStation 2 and GameCube in 2006, the PlayStation Network in 2014, and the Nintendo Switch, PlayStation 4, Windows, and Xbox One, as part of Mega Man X Legacy Collection released in 2018.